38th University-Wide Teaching Conference

 Join colleagues from across the university on the campus of the Cummings School of Veterinary Medicine in Grafton for a day of conversation and connection.
 The conference will feature a keynote address by Sarah Rose Cavanagh, whose research on emotion and motivation has influenced teaching practices nationwide, followed by faculty-led sessions highlighting innovative and experiential approaches to teaching.

-The day will conclude with the presentation of the Teaching with Technology Award and the Online Teaching Excellence Award, celebrating outstanding and innovative teaching at Tufts.
+The day will also include the presentation of the Teaching with Technology Award and the Online Teaching Excellence Award, celebrating outstanding and innovative teaching at Tufts.

 Conference Schedule